apache/nuttx/configs/freedom-k64f/README.txt

   2016-07-11:  Received hardware today and the board came up on the very
     first try.
 That does not happen often.
 At this point, the very basic NSH configuration is working and LEDs are working.

-The only odd behavior that I see is that pressing SW3 causes an unexpected interrupt error.
+    The only odd behavior that I see is that pressing SW3 causes an NMI interrupt (followed by a crash):

+      kinetis_nmi: PANIC!!!
+NMI received

+    I don't yet understand why this is.

   2016-07-12:  Added support for the KSZ8081 PHY and added the netnsh
     configuration.
 The network is basically functional.
 More testing is